Murray, Utah

 Murray (/ˈmʌri/) is a city situated on the Wasatch Front in the core of Salt Lake Valley in the U.S. state of Utah.
-Named for territorial governor Eli Murray, it is the state's fourteenth largest city.
-According to the 2020 census, Murray had a population of 50,637.
+Named for territorial governor Eli Murray, the city had a population of 50,637 as of the 2020 United States Census.

-Murray shares borders with Taylorsville, Holladay, South Salt Lake and West Jordan, Utah.
-Once teeming with heavy industry, Murray's industrial sector now has little trace and has been replaced by major mercantile sectors.
+Murray shares borders with Taylorsville, Holladay, South Salt Lake, Millcreek and West Jordan, Utah.
+Once teeming with heavy industry, Murray's industry mix has now shifted significantly toward healthcare, retail, and professional, scientific, and technical services.
 Known for its central location in Salt Lake County, Murray has been called the Hub of Salt Lake County.

-Unlike most of its neighboring communities, Murray operates its own police, fire, power, water, library, and parks and recreation departments and has its own school district.
+Unlike most of its neighboring communities which use unified civic services, Murray operates its own police, fire, power, water, library, and parks and recreation departments and also has its own school district.
 While maintaining many of its own services, Murray has one of the lowest city tax rates in the state.

 Thousands of people each year visit Murray City Park for organized sports and its wooded areas.
 Murray is home to the Intermountain Medical Center, a medical campus that is also Murray's largest employer.
 Murray has been designated a Tree City USA since 1977.